 Easily the most significant similarity between crypto and the internet is just how decentralised they are.
 The barest of regulations gives way to enormous levels of freedom, and it is perhaps this freedom that may sometimes rattle the confidence of investors and users in the face of such innovations.

-Adoption of crypto vs adoption of the Internet in 1997
+Adoption of crypto vs adoption of the internet in 1997

 The current growth of Bitcoin is very similar to the internet of the late 90s, and it is increasing its market presence every year.

-According to Statistia, the total population of internet users has increased to 5 billion in 2022.
 The chart below compares the growth of the internet from 1992-2006 to actual crypto adoption from 2016-2022 and then projected adoption from 2022-2030.

 Of course, history does not repeat itself; rather, it often rhymes.
 With numerous factors at play, the adoption of Bitcoin and other cryptocurrencies cannot be accounted for perfectly, but more and more people and institutions are taking ownership of digital assets and adopting blockchain technology.
 As with anything new, there are ups and downs, but the mass adoption of crypto is approaching us in much the same way as the internet did in the late 1990s.